-From May 17 to May 26, 1875, the vacant land at Commonwealth and Exeter was the site of P. T. Barnum’s Great Roman Hippodrome.
+From May 17 to May 27, 1875, the vacant land on the west side of Exeter between Commonwealth and Marlborough was the site of P. T. Barnum’s Great Roman Hippodrome.

 Advertisements and press accounts for the extravaganza indicated that it was held at the corner of Commonwealth and Exeter, and a May 17, 1875, Boston Evening Transcript commented that the “hippodrome which [Barnum] has erected covers the whole square between Commonwealth avenue and Marlborough street.”
 The Hotel Agassiz had already been constructed at 191 Commonwealth, on the northeastern corner of Commonwealth and Exeter, and it therefore appears that the lots used by the Hippodrome were on the western side of Exeter, where 17-19 Exeter, 197 Commonwealth, and 220-224 Marlborough later would be built (and possibly also on lots further west).